1948

 1993

-Charter Communications, Inc. is founded in St. Louis.
-Acquisitions of cable systems across the country begin
+Charter Communications, Inc. is founded in St. Louis and acquisitions of cable systems across the country begin

 1994